gridpoint-com/svg_island/README.md

 notes:
 meks

 For the lines of the chart, we use this feature to style the SVG attributes of stroke width and the stroke linecap.
-Since Tailwind has the stroke width attribute, notated as stroke, we can use the square bracket notation to tell it to have an arbitrary value of 3px.
-Stroke-linecap is an svg attribute that describes how the end of the line should look.
+Since Tailwind has the stroke width attribute, we can use the square bracket notation to tell it to have an arbitrary value of 3px.
+Stroke-linecap describes how the end of the line should look.
 A value of round gives us that nice connection between the polylines.
 But, stroke-linecap doesn’t exist in the Tailwind library, so we can again use the square bracket notation to inline additional CSS.

 ---